StephenCleary/blog-stephencleary-dotcom/blog/_posts/5000-01-01-modern-api-clients-part-1-intro.md

 ### Bugs

 Client libraries tend to have bugs.
 Many times, there are not fully exhaustive tests for the client libraries.
 This makes sense - otherwise, the team would have to maintain multiple exhaustive test suites across a wide variety of languages and runtimes, which is impractical.
 So, C# API client libraries tend to have more bugs than other C# libraries.
 Sometimes it's something as simple as a missing property for some object passed to the API; other times it's more serious like structuring the C# API so it's impossible to handle all results from the HTTP API.
-(I have seen both of these in real-world C# APIs).
+(I have seen both of these in real-world C# client libraries).

 ### Variation in Error Handling